LifeNavigator/snake-game/README.md

 ## Summary:

-A simple snake game made using javascript
+A simple snake game made using javascript.